-Then will come the actual fulfillment of that wonderful angelic prophecy, "On earth peace, goodwill toward men."
-This change from selfishness to love will not come suddenly.
-The prophet suggests the gradual method by which the world will be instructed in the law of love when he says that "when Thy judgments are in the earth, the inhabitants of the world will learn righteousness."-Isa.
+Then will come the actual fulfillment of that wonderful angelic prophecy, "On earth peace, good will toward men."
+(Luke 2:14) This change from selfishness to love will not come suddenly.
+The prophet suggests the gradual method by which the world will be instructed in the law of love when he says, "when thy judgments are in the earth, the inhabitants of the world will learn righteousness."-Isa.
 26:9

 The judgment work mentioned by Isaiah will be coincident with the dispensing of kingdom blessings.
-But it will be nothing like the traditional judgment day which has been used to frighten so many people into joining a denominational church organization.
-So thorough will be the kingdom system of instruction in righteousness that the prophet tells us God's law will be written even in the hearts of the people.-Jer.
+But it will be nothing like the traditional judgment day that has been used to frighten so many people into joining a denominational church organization.
+So thorough will be the kingdom system of instruction in righteousness that the prophet tells us God's Law will be written even in the hearts of the people.-Jer.
 31:33